elpamplina/mastodon-threading/README.md

 ## Internationalization

 Language definitions are in the `lang` folder.
-Currently only English (default) and Spanish are supported.
+Currently only some languages are supported.
 Constributions in other languages are GREATLY APPRECIATED!!

 Please send your language definitions via Pull Request on Github, or contact me at <elpamplinadecai@gmail.com> for further instructions.